jpopham/jekyll-now/_posts/2015-01-07-going-mobile.md

 Next was [Codeanywhere by Ademptio d.o.o.](https://appsto.re/gb/VdbcA.i).
 Free, no inApp purchases and able to post to GitHub - at least that's what it said on the tin.
 The screenshots show a GitHub option, but it's hard to find.
 You need to create a DevBox with the appropriate settings, which I haven't managed yet.
 You need to create an account to use this, a basic account seems to be free.
 I'm putting this aside for now, partly because I haven't cracked it yet, partly because it's way over the top for my current needs, partly as I'm wary of a solution that requires me to maintain another online account, but mainly because I found another App.

 The App I found and am using for this post is [Working Copy by Anders Borum](https://appsto.re/gb/xONC1.i).
 This is free for reading GitHub files.
-To be able to post there are two options: £0.69p
+To be able to post there are two options: £0.69p to unlock for a short period of time or £6.99 to unlock permanently for all your iOS devices.
+It works wonderfully well on the iPad and is very useable on the iPhone.